 Michel A. Kinsy

 Associate Professor in the School of Computing and Augmented Intelligence (SCAI), Ira A. Fulton Schools of Engineering, Arizona State University.
-Dr. Kinsy focuses his research on computer architecture, hardware-level security, and efficient hardware design and implementation of post-quantum cryptography systems.
-Before joining the ASU faculty, Dr. Kinsy was an associate professor in the Department of Electrical and Computer Engineering at Texas A&M University (TAMU).
+Dr. Kinsy focuses his research on microelectronics security, secure computer systems, hardware-level security, and efficient hardware design of post-quantum cryptography systems.
+Before joining the ASU faculty, Dr. Kinsy was a tenured associate professor in the Department of Electrical and Computer Engineering at Texas A&M University (TAMU) and the Associate Director of the Texas A&M Cybersecurity Center.
 He also held faculty positions at Boston University and University of Oregon.
-From 2013 to 2014, he was a fully-cleared Member of the Technical Staff at the MIT Lincoln Laboratory.
+From 2013 to 2014, he was a fully-cleared Member of the Technical Staff at the MIT Lincoln Laboratory and a researcher at the MIT Institute for Soldier Nanotechnologies from 2009 to 2013.
 Dr. Kinsy is an MIT Presidential Fellow and an Inaugural Skip Ellis Career Award recipient.
 He earned his PhD in Electrical Engineering and Computer Science in 2013 from the Massachusetts Institute of Technology (MIT).

 Mrs. Johnson manages the center operations.
 She serves as the main point of contact for the center projects team members (both internal and external).
 She works closely with the director, researchers, students, affiliated faculty, academic collaborators, and industry partners to ensure the effective execution of the center’s operations.
 Prior to joining the STAM Center, Mrs. Johnson was the Project Coordinator for the BRAIN Center in the School of Biological and Health Systems Engineering.

 Bachelor of Interdisciplinary Studies, Arizona State University